-In only its second year of offering classes online, Lynchburg College’s master of business administration program has earned a place in the U.S. News & World Report’s ranking of online MBA degrees.
+In only its second year of offering classes online, University of Lynchburg’s master of business administration program has earned a place in the U.S. News & World Report’s ranking of online MBA degrees.
 Lynchburg’s program is positioned 184th out of 267 colleges and universities included in the magazine’s 2018 ranking.

 U.S. News & World Report ranks online MBA programs based on data collected in five categories: student engagement, admissions selectivity, peer reputation, faculty credentials and training, and student services and technology.
 The data is gathered, via questionnaires, from private, public, and for-profit institutions that offer online MBAs.
 The process also includes what the magazine describes as a “peer reputation survey.”